infinitered/ignite/boilerplate/detox/README.md

 ## Adding tests

-We've gotten you started with `./e2e/firstTest.spec.js`, which tests that the two main example screens render properly.
+We've gotten you started with `./detox/firstTest.spec.js`, which tests that the two main example screens render properly using Detox.

 Note that in order to pick up elements by ID, we've added the `testID` prop to the component.